 Please ensure you have looked for the information before you make a formal application, because if the information is otherwise available your application may be refused without the return of your application fee.

-1) We will check your application to make sure we have the information we need and that you have paid the application fee (or we will waive the fee).
+- We will check your application to make sure we have the information we need and that you have paid the application fee (or you have made an application for waiver of the fee).

 Office of the Ombudsman